palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Why did the artist choose the colors they did for the different parts of the work?
 How does the composition move the viewer’s eye around the work?
 Is there a focal point, a spot where the artist chose for you to look first?

-There are many words one can use to describe art, but an artist statement proves unique because it comes directly from the creator.
+There are many words to describe art, but an artist statement proves unique because it comes directly from the creator.

 You, the artist, have the chance to tell the world what your art really means.
 You are the one to give your art value.